You are here

 A light breakfast is offered from 8:30 a.m. - 9 a.m. (before class begins).

-Incentives issued to participants are not considered income; therefore, money earned is not considered in income assistance calculations.
+Attendance incentives earned by participants are not considered income; therefore, money earned is not considered in monthly income assistance calculations.

 Where is the G.R.E.A.T. program?

-G.R.E.A.T. has been delivered in Kugluktuk, Iqaluit, Rankin Inlet, Arctic Bay, Baker Lake, Gjoa Haven, Igloolik, Pangnirtung and Pond Inlet, Cape Dorset, Coral Harbour, Taloyoak, Sanikiluaq and Naujaat.
+G.R.E.A.T. has been delivered in Kugluktuk, Iqaluit, Rankin Inlet, Arctic Bay, Baker Lake, Gjoa Haven, Igloolik, Pangnirtung, Pond Inlet, Cape Dorset, Coral Harbour, Taloyoak, Sanikiluaq and Naujaat.

 It is currently being delivered in Arviat, Clyde River, Hall Beach, Kimmirut, Kugaaruk, Qikiqtarjuaq and Sanikiluaq.